 By bypassing our reactive responses and becoming aware of how we are feeling, and why we have these feelings at any given time, we are provided with the opportunity to transform ‘negative’ feelings into positive outcomes.
 By moving away from ‘ignorance is bliss’ to accepting responsibility for our current state of being, we can empower ourselves.
 This gives us the ability to transform situations to promote mutually beneficial outcomes for all involved.
 What’s in it for me?
 A better, more satisfying, life experience!

 Our heart energy is the key to successful relationships as social connections depend upon the emotional acceptance of individuals within any group.
 First, we must accept ourselves and then those around us.
 This results in healthy, happy individuals and families living within a community, city, and country.

 Presently the majority of people are out of touch with their feelings and this has led to many of the social problems we experience today within our communities.
 We have lost the ability to know what we are feeling at any given moment and therefore cannot empathize with others.
-This results in a breakdown of relationships with those whom we share the planet, country, city and even our home.
+This results in a breakdown of relationships with those with whom we share the planet, country, city, and even our homes.

 I don’t like my feelings: They often get me in trouble.

 We need our emotions to help us to make many decisions in daily life.
 Some consequences of not appropriately connecting with our emotions include: